-- Unsure about what you want.
+Unsure what you want.
 If you have a phenomenal story or curiosity-sparking ideas that you’re ready to share with the world, I’m game.

-- Someone who talks about “growth hacking,” “incentivizing users,” or how “impactful” things should be.
+Into overusing jargon.
 Jargon is my kryptonite.
-I can tolerate a bit of it IF, and only if, strategic use positions a client as a thought leader.
-But, “at the end of the day,” (Barf!) anyone who just throws buzzwords around for kicks or to make themselves look smart?
-I’m not interested.
+I can tolerate a bit of it IF, and only if, strategic use of it positions a client as a thought leader.